-May, 2018: We are excited to welcome six new students to the Molecular Biophysics Graduate Program this summer: Jordan Finnell (Marc Diamond lab); Michael Porter (Hamid Mirzaei lab); Valerie Perez (jointly mentored by Lukasz Joachimiak and Marc Diamond); Adam Osinski (Vincent Tagliabracci lab); Mike Trenfield (Milo Lin lab); and Casey Wing (Yuh Min Chook lab.)
+We are excited to welcome six new students to the Molecular Biophysics Graduate Program this summer: Jordan Finnell and Michael LaCroix (Marc Diamond lab); Adam Osinski (Vincent Tagliabracci lab); Valerie Perez (jointly mentored by Lukasz Joachimiak and Marc Diamond); Michael Porter (Hamid Mirzaei lab); Alex Treacher (Albert Montillo lab); Mike Trenfield (Milo Lin lab); and Casey Wing (Yuh Min Chook lab).
 We look forward to hearing about your work!

 Our 27th annual Molecular Biophysics Research Symposium was a resounding success!
-Best Research Presentation prizes were awarded to Nam Nguyen (Youxing Jiang lab), Lindsay Clark (Dan Rosenbaum lab), Anant Gharpure (Ryan Hibbs lab), Andrew Mathis (Kim Reynolds lab), Richard Walsh (Ryan Hibbs lab), and Wenmin Xing (Michael Rosen lab).
-Way to go, everyone!
+Best Research Presentation prizes were awarded to Lindsay Clark (Dan Rosenbaum lab), Anant Gharpure and Richard Walsh (Ryan Hibbs lab), Andrew Mathis (Kim Reynolds lab), Anthony Vega (Khuloud Jaqaman lab), and Wenmin Xing (Michael Rosen lab).

-March, 2018: Claudio Morales-Perez in Dr. Ryan Hibbs’ lab is selected as one of 13 international recipients of the prestigious Harold M. Weintraub Graduate Student Award offered by the Fred Hutchinson Cancer Research Center.
-Congratulations, Claudio!
-We are very, very proud of you!
+Claudio Morales-Perez in Dr. Ryan Hibbs’ lab is selected as one of 13 international recipients of the prestigious Harold M. Weintraub Graduate Student Award offered by the Fred Hutchinson Cancer Research Center.

-June 2017: Whitney Costello, Graduate Student in the Lab of Dr. Kendra Frederick, is selected to participate in the National Science Foundation’s East Asia and Pacific Summer Institutes (EAPSI) Program.
-Whitney is one of only seven graduate students in the state of Texas to be awarded a slot in this program.
+Whitney Costello, Graduate Student in the Lab of Dr. Kendra Frederick, is selected to participate in the National Science Foundation’s East Asia and Pacific Summer Institutes (EAPSI) Program.
+Whitney is one of only seven graduate students in Texas to be awarded a slot in this program.

-MSTP student Tae Kim, in Dr. Luke Rice’s lab, and first-year graduate student, Sean Rogers in Dr. Mike Henne’s lab, are chosen to participate in the Molecular Biophysics Predoctoral Training Program via a competitive completion.
-Keep knocking our socks off, you two!
+MSTP student Tae Kim, in Dr. Luke Rice’s lab, and first year graduate student Sean Rogers, in Dr. Mike Henne’s lab, are chosen to participate in the Molecular Biophysics Predoctoral Training Program via a competitive completion.

 We are very pleased to welcome the newest students to join our thriving program: Dailu Chen and Bryan Ryder, Lab of Dr. Lukasz Joachimiak; Michael Cotten, Lab of Dr. Michael Rosen; Abner Gonzalez and Jenny Jiou, Lab of Dr. Yuh Min Chook; Tae Kim, Lab of Dr. Luke Rice; Nathan Egge, Lab of Dr. Peter Douglas; Dagimhiwat Legesse, Lab of Dr. Ryan Hibbs; Nicholas Lesner, Lab of Dr. Prashant Mishra; Leigh Manley and Paul Blazek, Lab of Dr. Milo Lin; Sean Rogers, Lab of Dr. Mike Henne; Karolina Stepien, Lab of Dr. Jose Rizo-Rey; and Yujiao Wu, Lab of Dr. Rama Ranganathan.
 We look forward to helping these students develop their scientific careers!